Home Sweet Home

-A house is more than the place where you live.
-It is your home.
-It represents security for those who live in it.
-It is probably the biggest investment you'll ever make; it is independence for first-time homebuyers, and so much more.
+A house is more than the place you live; it is your home.
+It represents security and is probably the biggest investment you'll ever make; it is independence for first-time homebuyers, and so much more.
 Something as valuable as your home needs a lot of care.

 All homeowner's policies provide coverage for:

 - The house and the structures attached to it.

 - Personal property or the contents of the insured dwelling, such as the furniture, the appliances, your clothes, etc., as well as the personal effects of your family members.

 - Liability, when, due to negligence, you may be held responsible for an act causing injuries or property damage to others.

 However, policies differ with respect to coverage and claims settlement.
 For example, most policies will cover the dwelling(s) on a Replacement or Rebuilding Cost basis.
 This is why the limit of insurance provided for your house can be higher than the purchase price of the house.

 In order to assist your broker in arriving at an accurate amount for insurance purposes, you should provide as much information as possible about your home including square footage, building materials, etc.